ibm-cloud-docs/discovery-data/query-aggregations.md

 # Query aggregations
 {: #query-aggregations}

-These agrregations are used when writing queries with the {{site.data.keyword.discoveryshort}} Query Language.
+These aggregations are used when writing queries with the {{site.data.keyword.discoveryshort}} Query Language.
 For more information, see the {{site.data.keyword.discovery-data_short}} [API](https://{DomainName}/apidocs/discovery-data-v2#query-a-project).
 For an overview of query concepts, see the [Query overview](/docs/discovery-data?topic=discovery-data-query-concepts).
 {: shortdesc}

 Aggregations return a set of data values.
 For the complete list of available aggregations, see the [Query reference](/docs/discovery-data?topic=discovery-data-query-reference#aggregations).